helidon-io/helidon/docs/se/injection/injection.md

 A qualified event can be produced with two options:

-1. The injection point of [`@Event.Emitter`][event-emitter-2] (the constructor parameter, or field) is annotated with a qualifier annotation
+1. The injection point of [`@Event.Emitter`][event-emitter] (the constructor parameter, or field) is annotated with a qualifier annotation
 2. The `Event.Emitter.emit(..)` method is called with explicit qualifier(s), note that if combined, the qualifier specified by the injection point will always be present!

-We are using qualifier created in the chapter [Custom qualifier][custom-qualifier], to demonstrate how events work with qualifiers.
+We are using qualifier created in the chapter [Custom qualifier](#custom-qualifiers), to demonstrate how events work with qualifiers.
 Now we need to create a new event producer, which fires event only to observers qualified with `@Blue`.

 Qualified event producer: